DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative/10-05 Narrative Tasks.md

-#
+# Things That Should Probably Be Done Sooner Rather than Later

-You Said you wanted to show me something Paul Made in Regards to the Portal? yeah ^
+## You Said you wanted to show me something Paul Made in Regards to the Portal?
+yeah ^

 # Things that Are Not a Priority